phanerka/link-stash/index.md

 Before you start with anything, please check navigation links.
 It might help with searching for what you need!

-Entire documentation is made with Obsidian and powered by [Digital Garden](https://dg-docs.ole.dev/) plugin (possibly I will modify web page structure later to make website more UX friendly).
+Entire documentation is made with Obsidian and made into website via [Quartz](https://quartz.jzhao.xyz/) (possibly I will modify web page structure later to make website more UX friendly).
-If you want to have it offline, then sure, get the vault here!
-TODO
+If you want to have it offline, then sure, get the vault [here](https://github.com/phanerka/link-stash/archive/refs/heads/main.zip)!
 ### Disclaimers
 This website WON'T:
  - replace official modding wiki.
 Instead, it directs to appropriate wiki pages and adds remarks (from personal notes or messages i read in the servers), if such haven't been found there